-The Department of Internal Medicine has direct affiliation with a number of research centers on campus.
+The Department of Internal Medicine has direct affiliation with a number of research centers and institutions on campus.

 Center for Arrhythmia Research